inconvergent/cl-veq/DOCS.md

 Symbols with `$` in the name pertain to vector arrays.

 Symbols postfixed with `!` are destructive or in-place.
+Usually on the first argument.

 #### Abbreviations